ucrcsedept/course-support/module-1/module1revised.md

 Now, you have a fully configured workspace on VSCode while connected to school servers!

 In order to close the connection, click the bottom left corner (it should say `SSH: cs010b.cs.ucr.edu`).
-It should pull up the command palette, and to exit, press "Close remote connection". **PLEASE DON'T FORGET TO DO THIS WHENEVER YOU ARE DONE!** Closing out of the terminal without using the `exit` doesn't log you out on the server, which consumes precious server resources.
+It should pull up the command palette, and to exit, press "Close remote connection". **PLEASE DON'T FORGET TO DO THIS WHENEVER YOU ARE DONE!** Closing out of VSCode without manually closing the connection doesn't log you out on the server, which consumes precious server resources.

 ## Working on a Remote Server